whage/thesis/thesis.md

 [@sinclair-algebraic]

 ### Sum types
-To understand sum types (also called tagged unions or variant types), first lets define union types.
+To understand sum types (also called tagged unions or variant types), first let's define union types.
 Union types are usually denoted as `A | B` where `A` and `B` are some types.
 A union type between two types `A` and `B` is simply the union of the two sets of values, so it may hold any value from either `A` or `B`.
 For example, the union type `null | int` can hold